Okizeme Frame Data

 • During meaty windows, the defending player may only guard high/low (this means any attacks input will not come out at this time and thus cannot be counter hit).
 The defending player cannot be thrown during this time.

 • Back hits are unblockable.
-Meaty side hits are blockable
+Meaty side hits are blockable.

 • All rising recoveries have exactly one frame meaty window and do not have low throw windows